zackxzhang/gpie/README.md

 - **simple**: an intuitive syntax inspired by scikit-learn
 - **minimal**: a compact core of expressive abstractions
 - **extensible**: a modular design for effortless composition
+- **lightweight**: as few dependencies as possible

-Note that the project is still **under construction** - please expect sharp edges and occasional API adjustments.
+This is a ongoing research project, and much of it is currently **under construction** - please expect bugs and sharp edges.

 ### Features